Be Unstoppable

 The WASA wheelchair lacrosse program, The Milwaukee Eagles, was formed by veterans in 2015 and is one of the original sports offered by WASA.

 The team is sponsored by and works in close partnership with The Marquette University Men's Lacrosse Team.
-With their coaching support, The Eagles have been bringing home local and regional championships.
+With their coaching support, The Eagles have brought home back-to-back WLUSA National Championships.

 The sport is growing fast with over 13 teams registered with Wheelchair Lacrosse USA, the governing body.
-WASA is hosting the 2024 Nationals in August.
+WASA is hosted Nationals in August 2024.

 JOIN US: